Suspect Commits

 - Fill out the form, then click Save Changes.
 Each form field is described below.

-- Repo (required) - The GitHub repository associated with the Sentry project above.
-If you have more than one GitHub repository being used per Sentry project, you'll need multiple code mappings.
+- Repo (required) - The GitHub or GitLab repository associated with the Sentry project above.
+If you have more than one repository being used per Sentry project, you'll need multiple code mappings.

 - Branch (required) - The default branch of your code we fall back to if you don't have commit tracking set up.

-- Stack Trace Root and Source Code Root (optional):
+- Stack Trace Root and Source Code Root (optional) - See below for information on determining these values.

 The first frame in the stack trace is considered suspect when looking at them top-down.
 If the first frame is not in-app, the next frame is considered suspect.

-Follow along with the animated gif below to see how to integrate your GitHub account and repository.
+Follow along with the interactive demo below to see how to integrate your GitHub account and repository.

 You can send us your commit data manually if: